edgarpf/aws-cda-tips/README.md

 ## SWF

-- The maximum number of SWF domains allowed in an AWS account is 100.

 - A SWF workflow task or task execution can live up to 1 year.

 - Flow Framework helps in developing Amazon SWF based applications.